-Microsoft Teams Rooms Security
+Microsoft Teams Rooms security

 Limited end-user data is stored on Teams Rooms.
 End-user data may be stored in the log files for troubleshooting and support only.
 At no point can an attendee of a meeting using Teams Rooms copy files to the hard drive or sign in as themselves.
 No end-user data is transferred to, or accessible by, the Microsoft Teams Rooms device.

-In a Teams Rooms environment, there's a central compute module that runs Windows 10 IoT Enterprise edition.
+In a Teams Rooms environment, there's a central compute module that runs Windows 10 or 11 IoT Enterprise edition.
 Every certified compute module must have a secure mounting solution, a security lock slot (for example, Kensington lock), and I/O port access security measures to prevent the connection of unauthorized devices.
 You can also disable specific ports via Unified Extensible Firmware Interface (UEFI) configuration.

 Every certified compute module must ship with Trusted Platform Module (TPM) 2.0 compliant technology enabled by default.
 TPM is used to encrypt the login information for the Teams Rooms resource account.

 Secure boot is enabled by default.
 Secure boot is a security standard developed by members of the PC industry to help make sure that a device boots using only software that is trusted by the Original Equipment Manufacturer (OEM).
 When the PC starts, the firmware checks the signature of each piece of boot software, including UEFI firmware drivers (also known as Option ROMs), EFI applications, and the operating system.
 If the signatures are valid, the PC boots, and the firmware gives control to the operating system.
 For more information, see Secure boot.

 Access to UEFI settings is only possible by attaching a physical keyboard and mouse.
 This prevents being able to access UEFI via the Teams Rooms touch-enabled console as well as any other touch-enabled displays attached to Teams Rooms.